Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 - and a cheery attitude!

-Be prepared to spend all day, i.e., bring lunch and drink, an insulated lunch box is recommended.Any questions see Delores Foreman, the FARM Service Receptionist/ Clerk or any of the FARMS clinicians.
+You should be prepared to spend all day on rotations, therefore it highly recommended to bring lunch and a drink in an insulated lunch box.
+Should you have any questions, please see Michelle Driver, the FARM Service Receptionist/ Clerk, or any of the FARMS clinicians.

 Enjoy your stay with the FARM Service.